Distance-Restricted Firefighting on Finite Graphs: Complexity of -DR- -FF and -DPR- -FF

+A natural question which arises here is which instances of {\sc $d$-DPR-$b$-FF} and {\sc $d$-DR-$b$-FF} are tractable.
+It is known that {\sc $b$-Firefighter} is NP-complete even when restricted to trees of maximum degree $b + 2$; however for {\sc $d$-DPR-$b$-FF} and {\sc $d$-DR-$b$-FF}, the problem is much easier to solve on trees.

-\begin{lemma} is solvable in linear time on trees whenever $|F| = 1$ regardless of the value of $d$. \end{lemma}
+\begin{lemma} is solvable in logarithmic space on trees whenever $|F| = 1$ regardless of the value of $d$.
+Similarly, {\sc $d$-DR-$b$-FF} is solvable in logarithmic space on trees whenever $|F|=1$ and $d \leq 2$. \end{lemma}

-\begin{proof} First, we root the tree at the initial burning vertex $u$ and label the neighbours of $u$ as $v_1,\ldots, v_{d(u)}$.
+\begin{proof} Let $T$ be a tree and root the tree at the initial burning vertex $u$.
+Label the neighbours of $u$ as $v_1,\ldots, v_{d(u)}$.
 Define the quantities $S_{v_i}$ to be the number of vertices in the component of $T \setminus u$ containing $v_i$.
 We claim that the best possible strategy is to defend the $b$ vertices in $\{v_1,\ldots,v_{d(u)}\}$ which have the largest $S_{v_i}$ values.
-To see this, we first note that any firefighter can only defend vertices in one component of $T \setminus u$ since moving to another component would require moving through $u$.
+To see this, we first note that any firefighter can only defend vertices in one component of $T \setminus u$ since moving to another component would require moving through $u$ and a burning neighbour of $u$.
 Now, we see that if the firefighter defends one of these $v_i$ then they save all vertices in that component of $T \setminus u$ and since they certainly cannot do better than saving all of the vertices in the chosen component this will always be optimal.
-From here it is clear that the claim is true.
-Now note that the $S_{v_i}$ can be calculated by a depth first search and so the problem is solvable in linear time. \end{proof}